EllaBrands/stanDev/Prior-Choice-Recommendations.md

 * "The prior can often only be understood in the context of the likelihood": http://www.stat.columbia.edu/~gelman/research/published/entropy-19-00555-v2.pdf
 Or, more generally, in the context of the estimating function, or of the information in the data.

+* Prior predictive checking helps to examine how informative the prior on parameters is in the scale of the outcome: https://doi.org/10.1111/rssa.12378

 * Here's an idea for not getting tripped up with default priors:  For each parameter (or other qoi), compare the posterior sd to the prior sd.
 If the posterior sd for any parameter (or qoi) is _more than 0.1 times the prior sd_, then print out a note:  "The prior distribution for this parameter is informative."
 Then the user can go back and check that the default prior makes sense for this particular example.